Michael Jonzon

 Michael Jonzon (born 21 April 1972) is a Swedish professional golfer.

+Career

 Jonzon was born in Skara, Sweden.
 He turned professional in 1991 and has spent most of his career on the European Tour and the Challenge Tour.
 He has two European Tour titles, the 1997 Portuguese Open and the 2009 Castelló Masters Costa Azahar, and several wins in lower level professional events.